ermannos/pchart/README.md

 ```

 ## Theming
-You can override the default theme passing an object containing some styling properties
+You can override the default theme passing an object containing some styling properties.
 This is the content of the default theme:

 ```javascript